Clemapfel/jluna/docs/manual.md

 Module M = Main.safe_eval("return M");
 ```

-We've already seen that we can modify this variable using `M.safe_eval`, however, this is fairly slow performing-wise, because we force Julia to `Meta.parse`, then `eval`.
+We've already seen that we can modify this variable using `M.safe_eval`, however, this is fairly slow performance-wise.
+This is, because we force Julia to `Meta.parse`, then `eval` the `"return M"`.

-Much faster is `Module::assign`:
+`Module::assign` is much faster:

 ```cpp
 // works but slow: